tjmahr/tjmahr.github.io/_posts/2018-01-05-nonstandard-eval-register-machines.md

 ```

 We can package this step into a function that takes an instruction's
-text and returns a list with the labelled parts of that instruction.
+text and returns a list with the labeled parts of that instruction.

 ```r